 To put more emphasis on music and movies, Apple removed App Store from iTunes 12.7.
-The app management feature is so useful; I just couldn't hold myself from getting back the App Store into iTunes by installing iTunes 12.6.3.
-However, when I launched the previous version of the media library, I got The file “iTunes Library.itl” cannot be read error.
+The app management feature is so useful; I couldn’t hold myself from getting back the App Store into iTunes by installing iTunes 12.6.3.
+However, when I launched the previous version of the media library, I got The file “iTunes Library.itl” that cannot be read.
 Why this error prevented me from launching the downgraded version of iTunes?

 The aforementioned error occurred as the iTunes library was created on the newer version of the media library (12.7).
 To resolve this issue, I had to rename the library.
 If you have also bumped into the same issue, follow these quick steps to troubleshoot it.